-- CE providers must assign a continuing education director who is a visible, identifiable authority within the organization and who remains in good standing with the appropriate regulatory body if the individual has a professional license in any field. - The CE director - Oversees the provider's application process with ACE, explaining the provider's mission and goals for the provision and evaluation of continuing education on the ACE application - Ensures that the provider's programs and cosponsored programs meet ACE standards
+- CE providers must assign a continuing education director who is a visible, identifiable authority within the organization and who remains in good standing with the appropriate regulatory body if the individual has a professional license in any field. - o The CE director - Oversees the provider's application process with ACE, explaining the provider's mission and goals for the provision and evaluation of continuing education on the ACE application - Must be an employee (not contractor or volunteer) of the organization applying for ACE approval, unless an exception is requested and granted by ACE. - Ensures that the provider's programs and cosponsored programs meet ACE standards - Demonstrates administrative stability, oversees transitions and staffing changes within the provider organization, enacts procedures for the smooth and orderly transfer of administrative responsibilities in the event of an administrative change, and takes steps to ensure familiarity with ASWB standards

-- Demonstrates administrative stability, oversees transitions and staffing changes within the provider organization, enacts procedures for the smooth and orderly transfer of administrative responsibilities in the event of an administrative change, and takes steps to ensure familiarity with ASWB standards - Responds promptly to requests for information from ACE staff - Informs ACE staff when changes occur in the provider organization - Updates information following changes to administrative staff responsibilities, contacts, company address, website address, and telephone number - Notifies ACE if the provider's company is sold and completes required documentation - Provides written notification to ACE within 10 days of changes to the individual serving as CE director or social work consultant, including updating resumes, license information (if applicable), and contact information - CE providers must assign a social work consultant to participate in and monitor the planning and implementation of the provider's courses. - o The social work consultant - May not also serve as the CE director unless ACE grants an exception - Must be licensed as a social worker and have practiced or be currently practicing social work privately or within an institutional setting - Must remain in good standing with the appropriate regulatory body during the duration of ACE individual course or provider approval.
-If the social work consultant's license status ends for any reason, the provider must designate another qualified individual to serve as the SWC - The social work consultant is involved in - Assessing the educational needs of social workers to inform course development - Reviewing or developing learning objectives - Planning the provider's continuing education courses - Administering and monitoring the provider's courses - Working with other staff to stay current on the CE requirements in all jurisdictions for which CE credit is offered (Standard 1.1) - Ensuring the provider infuses cultural awareness and diversity into courses and the overall program (Standard 2.3) - Resolving grievances (Standard 7.2) - Evaluating the provider's courses and program (Standard 7.4) - CE providers applying for individual course or conference approval may assign a licensed social worker as a social work planner for each course or conference session submitted instead of a social work consultant.
+- Responds promptly to requests for information from ACE staff - Informs ACE staff when changes occur in the provider organization - Updates information following changes to administrative staff responsibilities, contacts, company address, website address, and telephone number - Notifies ACE if the provider's company is sold and completes required documentation - Provides written notification to ACE within 10 days of changes to the individual serving as CE director or social work consultant, including updating resumes, license information (if applicable), and contact information - CE providers must assign a social work consultant to participate in and monitor the planning and implementation of the provider's courses.
+When the same person serves as the CE director and social work consultant or planner, the CE provider is no longer required to name an auxiliary social work consultant or advisory committee members.
+Instead, the CE provider must attest that they have another licensed social worker or advisory committee/ CE committee of two or more behavioral health or healthcare professionals that will consult with the CE director, when needed, to mediate complaints that escalate to formal grievances. - o The social work consultant - May not also serve as the CE director unless ACE grants an exception - Must be licensed as a social worker and have practiced or be currently practicing social work privately or within an institutional setting - Must remain in good standing with the appropriate regulatory body during the duration of ACE individual course or provider approval.
+If the social work consultant's license status ends for any reason, the provider must designate another qualified individual to serve as the SWC. - May be an employee, contractor, or volunteer - The social work consultant is involved in - Assessing the educational needs of social workers to inform course development - Reviewing or developing learning objectives - Planning the provider's continuing education courses - Administering and monitoring the provider's courses - Working with other staff to stay current on the CE requirements in all jurisdictions for which CE credit is offered (Standard 1.1) - Ensuring the provider infuses cultural awareness and diversity into courses and the overall program (Standard 2.3) - Resolving grievances (Standard 7.2) - Evaluating the provider's courses and program (Standard 7.4) - CE providers applying for individual course or conference approval may assign a licensed social worker as a social work planner for each course or conference session submitted instead of a social work consultant.
 The social work planner is responsible for the same functions as the social work consultant for each course to which they are assigned.
+The social work planner may be an employee, contractor, or volunteer, and must be licensed as a social worker in good standing while serving in this role.